sha66ms/cybersecurity-roadmap/README.md

 Learn the fundamentals of the Windows operating system, including system navigation, users, file systems, processes, services, and basic security concepts.

- Goal

-By the end of this week, you should be able to:

-Understand the basic Windows operating system.
-Navigate Windows and manage files and directories.
-Understand Windows users and groups.
-Understand NTFS permissions.
-Identify running processes and services.
-Understand basic Windows networking.
-Use common Windows administration tools.
-Understand basic Windows security concepts.
 Resources
  Video Course
 CompTIA A+ — Windows & IT Fundamentals